DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-UK-citizen.md

 ---

-If you’re applying for teacher training as a non-UK citizen, the process is different to that for UK citizens.
+If you’re applying for teacher training as a non-UK citizen, the process may be different to that for UK citizens.

 Read our tips and guidance to increase your chances of success.